We recognise that excellence in managing environmental responsibilities is essential to long-term success.

 Energy, greenhouse gas emissions and climate change

-Throughout all our operations, offices and transportation, the efficient use of energy is important in minimising greenhouse gas emissions.
+Throughout our operations, offices and transportation, the efficient use of energy is important in minimising greenhouse gas emissions.

 Mine closure planning includes landform design and rehabilitation alongside community partnerships, for environmentally, economically and socially sustainable land use and local community activities post operations.